 If you are looking for day trips you want to stay in more places than just Kaohsiung (Taipei is fine).
 You get to Alishan from Chiayi, Sun Moon Lake from Taichung are popular ones, so unless you want to spend most of your day trip on a train/bus then stay in more places

-This guy is fucking obsessed with the drug thing, but it is absolutely true that criminal types in Taiwan are actually a threat.
+This guy is fricking obsessed with the drug thing, but it is absolutely true that criminal types in Taiwan are actually a threat.
 It's unfortunately quite common to hear of Western tourists getting beaten up bad by a whole horde of island Changs over stupid roastie-related bullshit or just because they don't like your face.

 Taiwanese gangsters are also hard Blue Chinese nationalist types who particularly hate whiteys too.